 She teaches in the creative writing department at the University of North Carolina Wilmington, and is the editor of Ecotone, the literary magazine that seeks to reimagine place, and Lookout Books.
-She formerly served as senior editor and book-review editor for American Scientist, covering ecology, art-science connections, and natural history; she remains a contributing editor for the magazine.
-She calls oldtime Appalachian square dances in piedmont North Carolina and beyond.
+She formerly served as senior editor for American Scientist, for which she remains a contributing editor.
+She calls ungendered oldtime Appalachian square dances in piedmont North Carolina and beyond.

 She grew up in upstate South Carolina.